 Farhi’s online database, Les Fleurs de l’Orient, contains more than 250,000 names.
 “In 1979, after my father’s death, I discovered among his papers handwritten trees compiled by my grandfather, Dr. Hillel Farhi,” he says.
 He began collecting information and distributed copies of these trees to many Farhi in the United States, Europe, Latin America and Israel.
 As they responded with more data, Farhi built his database.

-• Records: Your search for genealogical records will take you from the places your ancestors lived post-exile (Eastern Europe, for example, or in Spain or Portugal for conversos) back to Iberia, so you’ll find yourself consulting records guides for all those places (you’ll find many guides in Family Tree Magazine’s Passport to Europe CD).
+Your search for genealogical records will take you from the places your ancestors lived post-exile (Eastern Europe, for example, or in Spain or Portugal for conversos) back to Iberia, so you’ll find yourself consulting records guides for all those places.

 Notarial records, an important resource in Spain, are basically business documents recording transactions such as real estate sales or purchases of clothing and food.
 They’re generally kept in Spanish regional archives; with a few on FamilySearch microfilm (search the online catalog for the place Spain, then click the Notarial Records category).